-For purposes of the 2018 Bonus Program, the compensation committee selected revenue (weighted 60%), adjusted EBITDA (weighted 20%), and net new bookings (weighted 20%) as the corporate performance measures for the year.
+For purposes of the 2019 Bonus Program, the compensation committee selected revenue (weighted 70%), and adjusted EBITDA (weighted 30%) as the corporate performance measures for the year.
 The compensation committee selected these performance measures based on its belief that they were the best indicators of our successful execution of our annual operating plan, and our ability to continue to grow while moving towards profitability.
-For purposes of the 2018 Bonus Program:
+For purposes of the 2019 Bonus Program:

-- revenue was to be calculated as reflected in our audited financial statements for 2018; - adjusted EBITDA was to be calculated as net income (or loss) before net interest, taxes, and depreciation and amortization expense, adjusted to eliminate stock-based compensation expense, expense related to the impairment of goodwill and intangible assets, transaction and acquisition-related costs expensed and costs not core to our business; and
+- revenue was to be calculated as reflected in our audited financial statements for 2019; and - adjusted EBITDA was to be calculated as net income (or loss) before net interest, taxes, and depreciation and amortization expense, adjusted to eliminate stock-based compensation expense, expense related to the impairment of goodwill and intangible assets, transaction and acquisitionrelated costs expensed and costs not core to our business.